This is a past event. Registration is closed. View other Parenteral Drug Association - Asia Pacific office events.

 The second of our case study sessions providing an opportunity for companies to share a new process or technology they have successfully implemented, whilst often applying problem solving skills, navigating challenges and learning from mistakes.

-These thought-provoking case studies provide an opportunity for contextual learning from others, whom we guarantee you’ll want to talk further with during the afternoon break immediately following the session.
+These though provoking case studies provide an opportunity for contextual learning from others, whom we guarantee you’ll want to talk further with during the afternoon break immediately following the session.

 • Craig Stephens (Senior Director Quality of CSL Behring (Australia) Pty Ltd)